ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-3}

-Instances with fewer than four cores can attach up to four block storage secondary volumes.

-Instances with four or more cores can attach up to 12 block storage secondary volumes.
+You can create 12 block storage secondary volumes per instance, plus the boot volume.

 ### How am I charged for usage?
 {: faq}
 {: #faq-block-storage-6}
 {: support}

-Block Storage for VPC is calculated hourly.
-The calculation is based on the total number of hours that the block storage volume exists on the account.
-It exists on the account until you delete the volume or you reach the end of a billing cycle, whichever comes first.
+Cost for block storage is calculated based on GB capacity stored per month, unless the duration is less than one month.
+The volume exists on the account until you delete the volume or you reach the end of a billing cycle, whichever comes first.

+Pricing is also affected when you [expand volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes) or [adjust IOPS](/docs/vpc?topic=vpc-adjusting-volume-iops) by specifying a different IOPS profile.
+For example, expanding volume capacity increases costs while changing an IOPS profile from a 5 IOPS/GB tier to a 3 IOPS/GB tier decreases the monthly and hourly rate.
+Billing for an updated volume is automatically updated to add the prorated difference of the new price to the current billing cycle.
+The new full amount is then billed in the next billing cycle.

+Pricing for block storage volumes is also set by region.
 For more information, see [Pricing](https://www.ibm.com/cloud/vpc/pricing).

 ### Are there limits on the number of volumes I can create?
 {: faq}